libvips/libvips/install.md

 If available, libvips adds support for EXIF metadata in JPEG files.

-### giflib
+### cgif

-The standard gif loader.
-If this is not present, vips will try to load gifs via imagemagick instead.
+If available, libvips will save GIFs with [cgif](https://github.com/dloebl/cgif).
+If this is not present, vips will try to save gifs via imagemagick instead.

 ### librsvg